Islam-hady9/deep-cuda/README.md

-# Deep Cuda: Image Classification with CNN in CUDA
+# Deep Cuda: Image Classification with CNN in CUDA C++

 ## Table of Contents